sagemath/cysignals/README.rst

 .. image:: https://travis-ci.org/sagemath/cysignals.svg?branch=master
     :target: https://travis-ci.org/sagemath/cysignals

-When writing Cython code for Sage, special care must be taken to ensure the code can be interrupted with ``CTRL-C``.
+When writing Cython code, special care must be taken to ensure the code can be interrupted with ``CTRL-C``.
 Since Cython optimizes for speed, Cython normally does not check for interrupts.
-For example, code like the following cannot be interrupted:
+For example, code like the following cannot be
+interrupted:

 .. skip

 ::

-    sage: cython('while True: pass')  # DON'T DO THIS
+    >>> cython('while True: pass')  # DON'T DO THIS

 While this is running, pressing ``CTRL-C`` has no effect.
 The only way out is to kill the Sage process.
 On certain systems, you can still quit Sage by typing